Resources

 The Quiz Show

 Looking for a third party that matches your centrist views?
 Take this quiz from the New York Times that will help you think through which of six fictional parties you might want to join.
-And if you’re ready to make a contribution send it to us here at YSDA.
-We’ll get it to the right place.
-Oh, just trust us.
+Or try this one called Hidden Tribes of America from More In Common.
+Or this one from the New York Times that uses AI to put a label on you.

 Quotes